View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 How to use this map: Access the list of locations by clicking on the top left corner of the map.
 For a larger view, open the map in a new tab by clicking on the top right corner.
 Alternatively, save our map to your Google Maps by clicking the star next to the map title.

-For one-day visitors to NYC, we suggest picking a neighbourhood that prioritises convenience, central location, and access to iconic sights.
+For one-day visitors, we suggest picking a neighbourhood that prioritises convenience, central location, and access to iconic sights.
 Our top options include Midtown Manhattan, the Financial District (FiDi), Upper West Side, Soho, and Lower East Side.

 Here’s a short description of these neighbourhoods: